No, not our honeymoon. Our friends Liz and Brandon came to visit us in Tahiti and Moorea for their honeymoon!

 We came back to Cook’s Bay that afternoon and spent the rest of the day swimming with pool noodles and drinks.

 That evening we went to dinner at the Bali Hai hotel.
 We shared poisson cru, David had steak frites, Liz and I had shrimp curry, and Brandon had grilled Mahi Mahi.
 I thoroughly enjoyed the Mai-Thais.
-Friday nights also includes a free Polynesian show.
-It was live music from a four person band, with seven dancers.
+Friday nights also include a free Polynesian show.
+It was live music from a four-person band, with seven dancers.
 The audience was a small group, so we all had a good view and Liz and I got picked for the audience participation, a dance lesson.